 Choose the operation you want to perform: - SETUP - Change Outbreak Filters settings. - CLUSTERSET - Set how the Outbreak Filters are configured in a cluster. - CLUSTERSHOW - Display how the Outbreak Filters are configured in a cluster. > setup

 Outbreak Filters: Enabled Would you like to use Outbreak Filters?
 [Y]>

 Outbreak Filter alerts are sent when outbreak rules cross the threshold (go above or back down below), meaning that new messages of certain types could be quarantined or will no longer be quarantined, respectively.

 Would you like to receive Outbreak Filter alerts?
 [Y]> y

 What is the largest size message Outbreak Filters should scan? >

 Do you want to use adaptive rules to compute the threat level of messages?
 [Y]>

-Logging of URLs is currently disabled.
+Logging of URLs is currently enabled.